sutoiku/puffin/CLOUD.md

 W = m·g
 ```

-Following this analogy, a cloud's gravitational constant is a factor of internal bandwidth (how fast can you move data from S3 to EC2), external bandwidth (how fast can you download data from the cloud to your client computer), and data egress cost (how much does it cost to do the latter).
+Following this analogy, a cloud's gravitational constant is a factor of its internal bandwidth (how fast can you move data from S3 to EC2), its external bandwidth (how fast can you download data from the cloud to your client computer), and its data egress cost (how much does it cost to do the latter).
 Of course, like any other analogy, ours is imperfect, but it should be helpful to illustrate certain important points.

 ## Data at Rest
 At rest, data lives in a Lake ([Iceberg](https://iceberg.apache.org/), [Delta Lake](https://delta.io/), [Hudi](https://hudi.apache.org/)) backed by an Object Store ([Amazon S3](https://aws.amazon.com/s3/), [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs), [Google Cloud Storage](https://cloud.google.com/storage)).
 According to our analogy, it is laying still on Earth's surface, wasting very little energy to do so (translation: object stores are dirt cheap).